-27. Agency Services
+29. Agency Services

-The Council provides payroll services for the Tewkesbury Museum, Wheatpieces Parish Council and Tewkesbury Town Council involving the payment of $\pounds105k$ to employees and $\pounds47k$ to Her Majesty's Revenue and Customs.
-The three organisations pay a management fee of $\pounds7k$ .
+The council provided payroll services during 2017-2018 for the Tewkesbury Museum (until December 2017), Wheatpieces Parish Council and Tewkesbury Town Council (until March 2018) involving the payment of £107k to employees and £22k to Her Majesty's Revenue and Customs and £14k in relation to payment of pension contributions.
+The three organisations paid a management fee of £7k.